wsor4035/dev.luanti.org/content/compiling/windows.md

 ---
-title: Windows - MSYS2
+title: Compiling on Windows
 aliases:
 - /compiling-on-windows-using-msys2/
+- /compiling/windows-msys2/
 ---

-# Compiling on Windows using MSYS2
+# Compiling on Windows

+There are two ways to compile Luanti on a Windows machine: MSYS2 or a combination of vcpkg, cmake, and Visual Studio.

+The simplest way to compile on Windows is with MSYS2.
 MSYS2 is a collection of tools and libraries providing you with an easy-to-use environment for building, installing and running native Windows software.
 This page lists how to compile Luanti on Windows using MSYS2.

+Other documentation may recommend some combination of vcpkg, cmake, and Visual Studio.
+This is how the builds in the continuous integration pipeline are created, so they're more supported by the engine.
+However, they can be more difficult to setup.
+See [the engine docs on compiling for Windows](https://github.com/luanti-org/luanti/blob/master/doc/compiling/windows.md).

+This page focuses on MSYS2.

 For a video tutorial of setting up a Luanti development environment on Windows using MSYS2 (including setting up VSCodium), you can see [this video](https://www.youtube.com/watch?v=y8eWDzLNa3E) by Exe_Virus.

 ## Installation
-Please download and install the latest version of MSYS2 here: https://www.msys2.org/
+First, download and install the [latest version of MSYS2](https://www.msys2.org/).

 After installation, a terminal opens.
 Run the following command to update the environment: